HP 304 Contemporary Preservation Policy and Planning Seminar

 Course goals include addressing such questions as: What is the history of preservation in the United States and elsewhere in the world?
 How has preservation theory evolved and where is it headed?
 Why preserve?
 What are some of the most common and most difficult contemporary preservation challenges and issues?
 What preservation policy and planning strategies are effective and appropriate?
 How are preservation policy and planning goals addressed by professionals in the field?
 How can we be effective preservation leaders?

 Each student selects a preservation policy or preservation planning initiative to research.
 This could be a planning project or a preservation program for a community, neighborhood or site located anywhere in the world that can be visited during this course.
 (Research travel grant scholarships may be available to help offset expenses for travel that is normally done over the spring recess.)
-In previous years, students have traveled to England, Bermuda, Mexico, Guatemala, Austria, Poland, Italy, Canada, California, Florida, Oregon, Minnesota, Oklahoma, Massachusetts, New Mexico, Alabama, Maine, Pennsylvania, Georgia, Vermont, New York, New Hampshire, or other places.
+Previously, students have traveled to conduct preservation field research for this course in Peru, Norway, England, Bermuda, Mexico, Guatemala, Austria, Poland, Italy, Canada, California, Florida, Oregon, Minnesota, Oklahoma, Massachusetts, New Mexico, Kentucky, Alabama, Maine, Pennsylvania, Georgia, Maryland, Vermont, New York, New Hampshire, or other places.